britram/taps-transports/draft-ietf-taps-transports.md

 These events are delivered similar to user messages but are specifically marked as notifications.

-A couple of new functions have been introduced to support the use of multiple local and remote addresses.
+New functions have been introduced to support the use of multiple local and remote addresses.
-Additional SCTP-specific send and receive calls have been defined to allow dealing with the SCTP specific information without using ancillary data in the form of additional cmsgs, which are also defined.
+Additional SCTP-specific send and receive calls have been defined to permit SCTP-specific information to be snet without using ancillary data in the form of additional cmsgs.
 These functions provide support for detecting partial delivery of user messages and notifications.